Relational Dynamics with Periodic Clocks: Introduction

 \section{Introduction}

-One of the central issues in quantum gravity and quantum foundations is the development of a theory in which time and space are not arbitrary, unphysical coordinates, but are instead defined from physical entities (dynamical reference frames).~Such a theory would provide a relational account of dynamics, in the sense that the evolution would be defined relative to the readings of physical clocks.~While a great deal of effort has been devoted to the construction of models of relational dynamics, most of the literature focuses on aperiodic (uniform or monotonic) clocks, the values of which change monotonically without repetition.~With the exception of some approaches that address different kinds of periodic reference frames, a systematic framework for dealing with periodic clocks is currently lacking.
+One of the central issues in quantum gravity and quantum foundations is the development of a theory in which time and space are not arbitrary, unphysical coordinates, but are instead defined from physical entities (dynamical reference frames).~Such a theory would provide a relational account of dynamics, in the sense that the evolution would be defined relative to the readings of physical clocks.~While a great deal of effort has been devoted to the construction of models of relational dynamics, most of the literature focuses on aperiodic (uniform or monotonic) clocks, the values of which change monotonically without repetition.~With the exception of some approaches that address different kinds of periodic reference frames, a systematic framework for dealing with periodic clocks is currently lacking.~In the following, we address this gap.

-Why should one be interested in periodic clocks, if the description of monotonic, ideal clocks is much simpler?~To begin with, most clocks in our everyday lives involve some form of periodicity, such as the old-fashioned, analog wristwatches.~If working properly, these watches allow us to locate events relative to the position of their pointers, which always return to a given position (unless the watch breaks down).~A sense of continuous flow of time despite the periodicity of the 24-hour day is obtained by the use of calendar days, which serve as ``winding numbers'' that count the repetitions of periodic clocks, and allow us to faithfully track the passage of time.~Furthermore, atomic clocks -- our most precise time keeping devices -- are periodic.
+Most clocks in our everyday lives involve some form of periodicity, such as the old-fashioned, analog wristwatches.~If working properly, these watches allow us to locate events relative to the position of their pointers, which always return to a given position (unless the watch breaks down).~Of course, practical clocks usually incorporate explicit cycle-counting mechanisms, and thus are not strictly periodic systems.~A sense of continuous flow of time despite the periodicity of the 24-hour day is obtained by the use of calendar days, which serve as ``winding numbers'' that count the repetitions of periodic clocks, and allow us to faithfully track the passage of time.

 More generally, the use of harmonic oscillators to approximate the behavior of dynamical systems near their potential minima also shows that physical periodic clocks are widespread.~In fact, periodic clocks might be of use beyond our ordinary, everyday world in the context of classical and quantum gravity.~As there is no preferred time in general relativity, the use of periodic physical fields to track the passage of time (e.g., along an observer's worldline) may be justified in certain situations.~For example, the dynamics of a homogeneous scalar field that is conformally coupled to a closed Friedmann metric can be described in terms of a pair of suitably defined harmonic oscillators \cite{Kiefer:1989va,Kiefer:1990ms,Kiefer:1993cqg}.~In the quantum theory, this leads to a simple but nontrivial model in quantum cosmology.~Periodic clocks have also recently been employed to begin exploring constraints on the (im)possibility of time travel in relativistic quantum settings \cite{Alonso-Serrano:2023gir} and on the existence of a fundamental period of time \cite{Wendel:2020hqv}, as well as to mimic gravitational time dilation in finite-dimensional quantum systems that are amenable to laboratory implementation \cite{Cafasso:2024zqa}.~Therefore, the development of a systematic formalism to describe a relational quantum dynamics relative to quantum periodic clocks should be rather useful in a series of applications, in laboratory situations and beyond.